privacybydesign/pbdf-website/pages/en/videos-en.md

    frameborder="0" allow="autoplay; encrypted-media"
    allowfullscreen></iframe> </div>

- * Op de VNG Fieldlab week (24-28 sept.
-2018) in Zwolle had [team NLX](https://nlx.io/) een ijskast gevuld met [Club-Mate](https://motherboard.vice.com/en_us/article/xywxm7/how-a-german-soda-became-hackers-fuel-of-choice) die alleen met het juiste IRMA attribuut geopend kon worden.
-De IRMA verificatie code draait hierbij op een Raspberry Pi.
+ * At the VNG Fieldlab week (24-28 sept.
+2018) in Zwolle [team NLX](https://nlx.io/) had a fridge full of [Club-Mate](https://motherboard.vice.com/en_us/article/xywxm7/how-a-german-soda-became-hackers-fuel-of-choice) that could be opened only with the right IRMA attribute.
+The IRMA verification code runs on a Raspberry Pi.

    <div style="text-align:center;margin:1.5em"> <iframe width="560"
    height="315"